\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

-All BCGs are believed to contain large supermassive black holes.
+All BCGs are believed to contain large supermassive black holes (BH).
 As shown by previous studies \citep[e.g.][]{Martizzi2012,Martizzi2014,Frigo2019}, AGN feedback is a key to have simulated galaxy clusters reproduce observed ones.
-Since AGN feedback is tied to the BH accretion rate which also sets the final BH mass, comparisons of the BH/galaxy/halo relations will help us to test and constrain the AGN feedback in models.
+Since AGN feedback is tied to the BH accretion rate which also sets the final BH mass, comparisons of the BH--galaxy--halo relations will help us to test and constrain the AGN feedback in models.

 In \autoref{fig:5} we compare \simba's BH mass $M_\bullet$ vs. stellar mass $M_*$ (left), stellar velocity dispersion $\sigma_*$ (middle), and $M_{500}$ (left) versus observations.
 Note here $M_*$ and $\sigma_*$ are obtained from the \caesar\ catalogue instead of in a fixed aperture as in the previous section.
 In addition, only central galaxies are considered in \autoref{fig:5}; i.e. no satellite galaxies are included. \gadgetx\ is excluded from this comparison.
 For the observation results, we show data for early-type massive galaxies from \cite{Gaspari2019} (with BH properties from \citealt{vandenBosch2016}), \cite{Sahu2019a}, \cite{Sahu2019b}, and \cite{Bandara2009}, which are similar to or supersede various other data \citep{McConnell2013,Savorgnan2016b,Bogdan2018,Kormendy2013,Savorgnan2016a}.
-While we don't specifically select early-type galaxies, we expect that our BCGs are all early-types since they are massive, quenched and bulge dominated.
+While we don't specifically select early-type galaxies, we \Romeel{confirmed} that our BCGs all \Romeel{have high bulge-to-total ratios and very low rotational support, which is expected} since they are massive, quenched and appear bulge-dominated.

 The $M_\bullet - M_*$ relation is shown on the left panel of \autoref{fig:5}. \simba\ shows good agreement with \cite{Gaspari2019} (and \citealt{Kormendy2013}, not shown) at $M_* \approx 10^{11.2} - 10^{11.7} \Msun$.
 However, the BH masses for galaxies for $M_* \ga 10^{11.7} \Msun$ galaxies are above these observations.
 In contrast, \cite{Sahu2019a} found a steeper result that is in very good agreement with \simba.
 It is beyond the scope of this work to delve into the differences between these observations results, so we simply note that \simba\ predicts that more massive galaxies will follow the same trend from \cite{Sahu2019a}, all the way up to $M_* \approx 10^{12.5} \Msun$.